fatihaydin9/rust-express/02-what-makes-rust-different.md

 `match` additionally checks **exhaustiveness**: forget a case and the program doesn't compile.
 This turns out to be a refactoring superpower (chapter 4).

-## 2.8 Two string types — on purpose
+## 2.8 Two string types, on purpose

 A common first-week stumbling block is the distinction between `String` and `&str`. `String` owns growable, heap-allocated text, whereas `&str` is a borrowed view consisting of a